Gilbert-Studio-Newbe/React-Setup/project-review.md

 3. **✅ Dependency Management** (Resolved):
    - ✅ The unused `reactflow` package has been removed
+   - ✅ Installed missing d3-zoom package required by @xyflow/react
+   - ✅ Installed @geist-ui/core package for UI components
    - Audit and update other dependencies to ensure they're necessary and up-to-date

-4. **✅ Import Path Management** (Resolved):
+4. **✅ Import Path Management** (Partially Resolved):
-   - ✅ Fixed import paths to use relative paths instead of path aliases
+   - ✅ Fixed import paths in flow components to use relative paths instead of path aliases
-   - ✅ Ensured consistent module resolution across different environments
+   - ✅ Fixed export of initialElements in components/index.ts
+   - ✅ Created a simplified version of the flow page to avoid syntax errors
+   - Continue fixing import paths for remaining components as needed
    - Consider implementing a more robust path alias configuration if needed

 5. **✅ React Flow Provider Setup** (Resolved):